 13th March 2024.
-Mr Robert Wren: At the Cheltenham Branch.
-Robert Wren introduced members and guests to the life and work of Roland Jarvis FBHI 1926-2016 , painter, draughtsman and teacher.
+Mr Robert Wren: At the Cheltenham Branch, March meeting, Robert Wren introduced members and guests to the life and work of Roland Jarvis FBHI 1926-2016 , painter, draughtsman and teacher.
 Roland had appeared in Roberts workshop many years ago in Hastings and introduced Robert to his ever-expanding collection of home-built clocks.
 It was immediately apparent that this was not just a series of everyday timepieces, but a sequence of clocks of increasing astronomical complexity.
 What made these clocks even more remarkable was the fact that they were mostly built from re-used parts of standard domestic clocks.
 Indeed, Roland seems to have been an early adopter of “upcycling”.
 Apparently, Roland never sold any of his clocks and disposed of very few, with the result that the locations of most are known.
 Although Roland’s work seems to have been under appreciated in his day, many of his clocks are now in museums.
 Robert explained the challenges of conservation vs. restoration of clocks made from spare parts and unconventional materials, via a process of evolutionary design.
 Cheltenham members are indebted to Robert for a fascinating insight into unconventional horology.

 14th February 2024.
 At the Cheltenham Branch February, meeting, members welcomed Tobias Birch who engaged us with his account of Thomas Mudge and Willam Dutton, their apprenticeships with George Graham, their partnership, descendants and successor businesses.
 The talk encompassed Mudge’s development of the lever escapement, Dutton’s fine longcase and bracket clocks, the deception and enlightenment of the King of Spain and a hair-raising Iberian car chase in pursuit of perhaps the most prized of all of Dutton’s clocks.
 Cheltenham members were honoured to have such an insight into one of the most important periods of English watchmaking and examples of some of the finest Georgian clocks.